joshbuchea/config/README.md

 You are encouraged to fork this and modify it to your heart's content to match your own needs. **Please be sure to change your `.gitconfig` name and email address!**

-## Clean Up Mac

-Important tasks to complete before surrendering a Mac:

-- Remove Dropbox
-- Disassociate the computer with the iTunes Store: `Account > Authorizations > Deauthorize This Computer...`
-- Disassociate the computer with the Mac App Store: `Store > Sign Out`
-- Disassociate the computer with iMessage in Messages.app: `Preferences... > iMessage > Settings > Sign Out`
-- Turn off Find My Mac
-- Remove the Mac from my [support profile](https://supportprofile.apple.com/)
-- If desired, reinstall macOS as per [Apple’s instructions](https://support.apple.com/en-us/HT201065)

-**Note:** Borrowed these clean up steps from a blog post by Casey Liss: [Starting Anew on macOS](https://www.caseyliss.com/2016/7/2/new-mac-who-dis)

 ## Dev Config

 - Install [Xcode](https://itunes.apple.com/app/xcode/id497799835?mt=12) from the App Store